JPLee01/pandas-project/README.md

 The invstigation of the K-Nearest Neighbors (KNN) algorithm in the [AdvancedUse.py](https://github.com/JPLee01/pandas-project/blob/master/AdvancedUse.py) program highlights to the user the possibility of implementing Machine Learning on the Data Set and the opportunities it can create.

 ####  Conclusion
 In conclusion within this project the author attempted to analyse the Iris Data Set using Python and a number of libaries for data analysis.
 As the author had no computing or data analysis experience prior to the commencement of the course extensive research was undertaken.
 This resulted in the author gaining an experience, understanding and overall insight into data analysis.
-The author now feels a level of confidence with regards to data analysis which was not present before undertaking the project.In essence the entire experience associated with the project can be summarised by the following Carly Fiorina quote “The goal is to turn data into information, and information into insight”<sup>[32](#myfootnote32)</sup>.
+The author now feels a level of confidence with regards to data analysis which was not present before undertaking the project.In essence the entire experience associated with the project can be summarised by the following Carly Fiorina quote *“The goal is to turn data into information, and information into insight”*<sup>[32](#myfootnote32)</sup>.

 ####  Future Possibilities for the Data Set
 Due to time constraints three areas the author was investigating were not implemented into the project.
 These included:
-  1. The ability the export Plots to a PDF file - Similarly to the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file created from the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program the author attempted to create a PDF file in which the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs outputs would have produced to.
+  1.  **The ability the export Plots to a PDF file** - Similarly to the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file created from the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program the author attempted to create a PDF file in which the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) programs outputs would have produced to.
 This the author felt would have enhanced the project as it could offer the user the opportunity to create a download a file which contained all the plots.
 Unfortunately the author was not able to achieve this.
 The ability the export Plots to a PDF file was discussed in a Data to Fish article which the author had used in the investigation<sup>[33](#myfootnote33)</sup>.
-  2. Implementation of the Cufflinks library into the Project - The ability to implement the cufflinks libary the author felt would have greatly imporved the project, particially data available through the Plots.
+  2.  **Implementation of the Cufflinks library into the Project** - The ability to implement the cufflinks libary the author felt would have greatly imporved the project, particially data available through the Plots.
 Despite repeated attempts the author was not able to successfully implement the library.
 The ability to implement the Cufflinks library was originally discovered by the author through a Peter Nistrup article<sup>[34](#myfootnote34)</sup>, and was further investigated through the official Cufflinks webpage<sup>[35](#myfootnote35)</sup>.
-  3. Implementation of the Dash Platform into the Project - Within the same Peter Nistrup article<sup>[34](#myfootnote34)</sup> the Dash Platform and its capabilities was also discovered.
+  3.  **Implementation of the Dash Platform into the Project** - Within the same Peter Nistrup article<sup>[34](#myfootnote34)</sup> the Dash Platform and its capabilities was also discovered.
 Similarly to implementing the Cufflinks library the author feels the implemetation of the Dash platform would have greatly enhanced the data analysis capability of the project.
 While the official Dash webpage<sup>[36](#myfootnote36)</sup> offers a guide regards implementation and use, the author felt this was perhaps beyond thier current technical capability, and would require further research to implement.

 The author feels there three areas would have enhanced the project greatly should they have been implemented.
 If more time had been availalbe it was the authors intention to implement all three areas fully into the project.

-##  References
+##  10 References
 ------------------------------------------------------------------------------------------------

 <a name="myfootnote1">1</a>: UCI Machine Learning Repository - Iris Data Set, <http://archive.ics.uci.edu/ml/datasets/Iris>